EmmanuelOwusu/EmmanuelOwusu.github.io/_pages/cv.md

 Skills
 ======
-* I  have good communication and time management skills .
+* I  have good communication and time management skills.
 * Great programing skills.
 I am higly skilled in Programming Languages like:
   * Python
   * Matlab
   * R
 * I am very creative and also helps in developing other people skills.
 * I am a Motivator and a Great Leader.
+* I possess great problem solving skills.

 Publications
 ======